1967 October Revolution Parade

-The 1967 October Revolution Parade is the parade on Moscow's Red Square devoted to the 50th anniversary of the Great October Socialist Revolution on 7 November 1967.
+The 1967 October Revolution Parade was the parade on Moscow's Red Square devoted to the 50th anniversary of the Great October Socialist Revolution on 7 November 1967.
 Commanding the parade was First Deputy Commander of the Moscow Military District, Colonel General Yevgeny Ivanovsky.

 Parade events

 As 1967 being the golden jubilee anniversary parade it would feature troops dressed up as historical units from the Russian civil war era.
 It would also feature the first color guard on parade from the honor guard.
 Cavalry units from the Revolution era also rode through Red Square.

 Notable guests on Lenin's Mausoleum included the following: